CliMA/Oceananigans.jl/docs/src/physics/buoyancy_and_equations_of_state.md

 ### Nonlinear equation of state

-Buoyancy is determined by the simplified equations of state introduced by Roquet et al (2015).
+Buoyancy is determined by the simplified equations of state introduced by [Roquet15TEOS](@cite).